primal100/Google-Sheets-Data-Tracker/README.md

 |    strip_replaces    |    Array                     |    []                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |    Array of javascript strip and replace commands to run on the name   source                                                                                                  |
 |    col_offset        |    Number                    |    For method 3, the column offset from the cell being checked                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |    0 (same column as the cell)                                                                                                                                                 |
 |    row_offset        |    Number                    |    For method 3, the row offset from the cell being checked                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |    0 (same row as the cell, if 0 is also used for col_offset, then the   same cell contains both name and value so use split_name_by and split_value_by   to separate them)    |

+Common Issues
+1. “Range is invalid” – make sure firstrun is set to true.